Skip to content

 Before you begin

 To configure an automatic finalization time for an invoice, you must have automatic invoice advancement enabled for the invoice.
 Dashboard scheduled invoices have this enabled automatically.
+You can automatically finalize an invoice up to 5 years in the future.
 If you don’t pass in a value for automatically_finalizes_at when enabling automatic invoice advancement in the API, Stripe calculates and sets the time according to the configurable grace period you currently have set.
 Turning off automatic advancement disables the invoice from being automatically charged or sent.
 Learn more about this in Pause invoice advancement.

 Schedule a one-off invoice to finalize in the future